Dimension gap and variational principle for Anosov representations: Abstract

 \section{Abstract}

-We consider a representation of a finitely generated CAT(\(-K \)) group \( \G\) in \(\SL (d, \R)\) that is Zariski dense and \(k\)-Anosov for at least two values of \(k\).
+We consider a representation of a finitely generated group \( \G\) in \(\SL (d, \R)\) that is Zariski dense and \(k\)-Anosov for at least two values of \(k\).
 We exhibit a gap for the Minkowski dimension of minimal sets for the action of \(\G\) on flags spaces.
+The proof uses a variational principle for the action on partial flags.